 I’m not them, creative work is subjective and creative work can be as diverse as clothing preference.
 Somewhere along the way I forgot to get inspired and took on the role of becoming competitive.
-I think this is the wrong way to go as it will eat up a great part of my energy and it’s blocking my creativity.
+I think this is the wrong way to go as it eats up a great part of my energy and blocks my creativity.
 Instead of looking at others, it’s better to understand my own work and figure out what I like and why I like it.

 For now I’ll take a couple of pictures and put my camera away.
 Instead of living through a lense I just breath it all in and find the same hapiness as I had as a child.
 To enjoy my view without feeling to urge to capture it for the wrong reasons.